Plays

 Charlie: What’s that…?

-Jake: You should know. …I said Again bullshitting, thought I what Just: Just what I thought, bullshitting again. (starts to hum)
+Jake: You should know. …I said Bullshitting, thought I what Just: Just what I thought, bullshitting. (starts to hum)

 Charlie: Uhh?

-Woman’s Voice: Oscar, we’re going home.
-Little Oscar, it’s getting dark.
+Woman’s Voice: Oscar, we’re going home. (severe) Oscar, it’s getting dark out there.
 Oscar, where are you?

 Boy: My mother, my squaw!
 Ssssst!
-Don’t tell her where I’m hiding.
+Don’t tell her I'm here.
 She doesn’t care.
-She doesn’t like to come here, taking me to the prairie, all she wants is…. (stamps foot) It’s not dark!
+She doesn’t really like to come here, take me to the prairie, all she wants is…. (stamps foot) It’s not dark!
 I don’t want to go back to the Teepee…

 Jake: (Hums)

 Charlie: (facetious) Fancy a cup of tea, a blow-job?
-Some hot party this, or what?
+Some hot party this is!

 Charlie: Schlock?